PoliticalGraveyard.com

 Politicians buried here:

-John Burley Swainson (1925-1994) — also known as John B. Swainson — of Plymouth, Wayne County, Mich.; Detroit, Wayne County, Mich.; Manchester, Washtenaw County, Mich.
+John B. Swainson John Burley Swainson (1925-1994) — also known as John B. Swainson — of Plymouth, Wayne County, Mich.; Detroit, Wayne County, Mich.; Manchester, Washtenaw County, Mich.
 Born in Windsor, Ontario, July 31, 1925.
-Son of John A. C. Swainson.
 Democrat.
 Served in the U.S. Army during World War II; lawyer; member of Michigan state senate 18th District, 1955-58; Lieutenant Governor of Michigan, 1959-60; Governor of Michigan, 1961-62; defeated, 1962; member of Democratic National Committee from Michigan, 1963; circuit judge in Michigan 3rd Circuit, 1965-70; justice of Michigan state supreme court, 1971-75; resigned 1975.
 Member, American Legion; Veterans of Foreign Wars; Disabled American Veterans; Delta Theta Phi; Amvets; Purple Heart; Lions; Elks.
 Lost both legs in a land mine explosion on November 15, 1944, near Metz, Alsace-Lorraine, during World War II.
 Charged in 1975 with accepting a bribe; found not guilty, but convicted of perjury over his testimony to the grand jury.
 Died, of a heart attack, in Manchester, Washtenaw County, Mich., May 13, 1994 (age 68 years, 286 days).
 Interment at Oak Grove Cemetery.

 Cross-reference: Zolton A. Ferency